mbrenman/PoloApp/README.md

 =========

 Needed before pushing to App Store:
-* DONE(isn)-Limit API requests from Parse per connection — download target’s data less frequently and animate, it shouldn’t change terribly often (maybe every 5 seconds?)
+* DONE-Limit API requests from Parse per connection — download target’s data less frequently and animate, it shouldn’t change terribly often (maybe every 5 seconds?)
 * DONE-Connect to any user in friend list
 * Only can add friend if the friend exists in DB
 * Users have a whitelist of current callers
 * Connections should only happen if on whitelist
-* Fix add friend issue when the user has no friends
+* DONE-Fix add friend issue when the user has no friends
 * DONE-Make user zero-out location data on closing out of arrow view
 * DONE-Fix crash on logout after seeing the arrow
 * Maybe something with calibration?
 * Make usernames NOT case sensitive
 * DONE-Remove testflight
 * delete friends
+* integrate iAd

 New features:
 * Organize friends in list - alphabetize?